MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 * **Drift** : Hold drift to enhance steering with a tighter but more slippery turning arc without losing speed.
 * **Reset** : Reset the car to the last checkpoint passed.

+Key bindings can be displayed in game settings.

 # Mechanics
 Car behaviour is based on three stats <BR>